amaan784/hpml-final-project/README.md

 **Tools used.** Claude (Anthropic) via Claude Code, ChatGPT, GitHub Copilot.

-**Specific purpose.** Debugging the llmcompressor, transformers, accelerate, and vLLM integration stack (the six bugs tabulated in Section 6 "Engineering bugs diagnosed and worked around").
+**Specific purpose.** Creating the Visual Inspection Agent workflow and integrating it with AssetOpsBench, following the professor's recommendation to use AI assistance for agent creation.
+Debugging the AssetOpsBench repo setup/startup path so the local agent and benchmark harness could run.
+Debugging the llmcompressor, transformers, accelerate, and vLLM integration stack (the six bugs tabulated in Section 6 "Engineering bugs diagnosed and worked around").
 Drafting the LLM as judge prompts.
 Polishing prose in this README and in the IEEE final report.
 Scaffolding the variant registry framework under `benchmark/variants/`.

-**Sections affected.** `scripts/quantize_llmcompressor_v010.py` (debugging only), `benchmark/llm_judge.py` (prompt drafting), `benchmark/variants/base.py` (scaffold), README Section 6 results narrative, report Section V Discussion.
+**Sections affected.** `src/agent/`, `src/servers/vision/`, and `src/scenarios/local/` (AssetOpsBench Visual Inspection Agent integration), `benchmark/` (benchmark harness integration and startup debugging), `scripts/quantize_llmcompressor_v010.py` (debugging only), `benchmark/llm_judge.py` (prompt drafting), `benchmark/variants/base.py` (scaffold), README prose and results narrative, and final report prose, especially Section V Discussion.

 **How we verified correctness.** Every reported number in Section 3 was produced by re running the harness ourselves and is traceable to a CSV row under `results/`.
 Checkpoint formats were verified with `scripts/verify_checkpoint.py` against the `compressed-tensors` packed quantized spec.
 Profiler trace interpretations were checked against raw traces under `results/`.
 AI suggested code was reviewed line by line and re tested against the unit tests under `benchmark/tests/` before being merged.